Sir Robert McAlpine: History

+In the year to October 2022, the company had a turnover of £1.1bn with pre-tax profit of £9.3m.
+In 2023, Hamer reviewed the firm's structure and switched its focus to sectors rather than regions; the restructure was estimated to cost £8.4m and would result in annual savings of over £20m.
+However, Hamer did not see these savings realised – by February 2024, he was on gardening leave with former Lendlease boss Neil Martin taking over as CEO on 19 February 2024.

+In July 2024, Sir Robert McAlpine reported a £110m operating loss in the year to October 2023, with revenue down 19% to £881m.
+It recovered the following year, reporting a £10.4m pre-tax profit on turnover up 7% to £940m.

 The Irish connection

 From the 1930s onwards, the company employed large numbers of Irish immigrants who had come to England looking for work.
 The harsh working conditions with which McAlpine's management treated their labourers has gone down in Irish emigrant folklore.
 The song "McAlpine's Fusiliers" (written by Dominic Behan and made famous by The Dubliners) described the realities of life on the building site for many Irish expatriates.
-The company is also mentioned in other songs, such as "Building Up and Tearing England Down," also written by Behan, though historian Ultan Cowley has suggested that the relationship between Irish labour and senior management at Sir Robert McAlpine was in fact more collaborative than what is related in these songs.
+The company is also mentioned in other songs, such as "Building Up and Tearing England Down," also written by Behan, though historian Ultan Cowley has suggested that the relationship between Irish labour and senior management at Sir Robert McAlpine was more collaborative than what is related in these songs.

 Structure

-The company is organised on a regional basis; following restructuring in late 2017, four regional centres were created: Scotland-Northern, Central-Wales-West, Southern and London.
+Until 2023, the company was organised on a regional basis; following restructuring in late 2017, four regional centres were created: Scotland-Northern, Central-Wales-West, Southern and London.
 In 2020, the Wales business was merged into an expanded South region.
+In 2023, the company was restructured to focus on sectors rather than regions.
+Target markets included healthcare, commercial offices, industrial, heritage and complex schemes delivered by its Major & Special Projects team, and rail, transport and nuclear sectors delivered by its infrastructure business.